chrispaterson/IAB-TCF-2.0-Specs/tcstring.md

    </td>
    <td>One bit for each Purpose:<br /><br /><code>1</code> Consent<br /><code>0</code> No Consent
    </td>
-   <td>The user’s consent value for each Purpose established on the legal basis of consent.<br/><br />The Purposes are numerically identified and published in the Global Vendor List.
+   <td>The user’s consent value for each Purpose established on the legal basis of consent.<br/><br />The Purposes are numerically identified and published in the <a href="#the-global-vendor-list">Global Vendor List</a>.
 From left to right, Purpose 1 maps to the <code>0</code>th bit, purpose 24 maps to the bit at index 23.
 Special Purposes are a different ID space and not included in this field.
    </td>
   </tr>
   <tr>